nettum/irssi-joinmsg/README.md

 # irssi-joinmsg

 Add msgs to people that is offline/not in channel.
-Msgs will be displayed in when the user joins the channel again
+Msgs will be displayed in channel the next time user joins the channel.

 ## Requirements